Data-Integrity-Group/Wip/README.md

     * leading spaces are compromized (in my view)
       * do the leading spaces trigger this COPY effect?
         * its beginning to look very likely
+          * assume this is so - at least for now

 This is effective perhaps even as a Preample text block.

 * reTest PythonInstalled